-[&]quot;If a final exam is postponed due to the decision to halt public transportation due to a typhoon, snow, labor strike, etc., then the final exam will be rescheduled for a "Back-up Examination" date which will either be the Saturday during the final exam period or the Wednesday (during a class period that does not have previously scheduled exams) following the end of the final exam period.
-Students should not schedule trips or make plans to return home during this period due to the possibility that exams may be rescheduled.
-Please refer to the Academic Office webpage for further details.
+If a final examination is postponed due to a typhoon, heavy snow, labor strike, etc., it will be rescheduled for a back-up examination date, which would either be the Saturday during the final examination period or the Wednesday (during a class period without previously scheduled exams) following the end of the final examination period.
+Therefore, please refrain from making travel plans during this period.